Associate in Arts Program

 RONY BALTAZAR-LOPEZ

 completed the AAP in 1.5 years, and has since received degrees in political science and public administration.
-He is currently the Director of Policy and Communications at DE Dept. of State.
+He is currently the director of Delaware's Office of New Americans.

 AMANDA ROSE